collinharmon/DiscordBotRunner/README.md

   * `./admin show <name of BehaviorSet>`

 * `./admin load`
-  * Description: Providing this command along with .py file attachments will attempt to load the and import the Python modules.
+  * Description: Providing this command along with .py file attachments will attempt to load and import the Python modules.
   * Format:      `./admin load` with provided attachments
   * Notes:       Currently, dragging and dropping files into the Discord Channel chat box will prompt the user to also provide a message with the attachment.
 This is where the user should provide `./admin load`.
 If a BehaviorSet has dependencies then simply load each dependency the same way.
 The ordering of the uploads/imports does not matter.